Tookmund/tookmund.github.io/_drafts/hibernate-code-preparation.md

 [https://elixir.bootlin.com/linux/v6.9.9/source](https://elixir.bootlin.com/linux/v6.9.9/source)

-Each code snippet will begin with a comment giving the file path and the line number of the beginning of the snippet.
+Each code snippet will begin with a link to the above giving the file path and the line number of the beginning of the snippet.

 ## A Starting Point for Investigation: `/sys/power/state` and `/sys/power/disk`